Deer Hunting Regulations

 - While deer hunting with a shotgun, it is illegal to have in possession any ammunition not authorized for deer hunting.

 - Muzzleloaders are legal during the Six-day Firearm season where the hunter must also possess the annual Rifle Permit.
-See License, Permits & Stamps.
+See Licenses, Permits & Stamps.

 - When hunting during the overlapping firearms seasons for deer and when in possession of the proper permits for the current seasons, hunters may carry the firearms legal for the current seasons.
 For example, when Six-day Firearm and Permit Muzzleloader seasons run concurrently, a hunter may be in possession of a shotgun and either a muzzleloading rifle or smoothbore muzzleloader.